 This septuagenarian has come to the photography malarky late in life.
 If you exclude a smart phone, then it's only the last seven or so years I have had a digital camera in my clumsy mits.
 I dabbled with film as a younger bloke but it was an infrequent dabble.
 However there has been one constant in the intervening years - I have been a wildlife enthusiast since I was ten.
 What's more I can recall the exact moment when this particular pursuit commenced but that, as they say, is another story.

-It comes as no surprise.
-Nature would be a prominent theme in my photography.
+It comes as no surprise then that nature is a prominent theme in my photography.

 My old website became an array of bird images, neatly ordered alphabetically, of over 250 different species.
 A personal field guide; images which offer memories and reflections.
 They did their job but they are little more than birds on a stick or a ledge or flying somewhere.
 I began to prefer some shots over others.
 My natural preference took me to images where, dare I say, a little ‘art’ might have crept in.